-• The regulator is encouraged to ask the applicant to address the potential of non-target effects of Bt toxins, especially in the context of their combined use in a stacked event.
-The regulator is encouraged to ask the Applicant to consider the possibility of cross-resistance development to multiple Cry proteins due to the use of stacked events.
+- The regulator is encouraged to ask the applicant to address the potential of non-target effects of Bt toxins, especially in the context of their combined use in stacked events. - The regulator is encouraged to ask the Applicant to consider the possibility of cross-resistance development to multiple Cry proteins due to the use of stacked events.